joewdriver/real-estate/README.md

 # real-estate
-Machine Learning project for CS542 Spring 2018.
+Boston Real-Estate project for the Machine Learning class CS542 for the Spring 2018 semester.

+Over the last twenty years the the cost of living in the city of Boston has changed dramatically.
+Areas such as South Boston and the Seaport have gone from dangerous no-go zones to some of the most sought after properties in the area.

+Although incomplete in many years, the city and other groups have done an admiral job of recording these changes in a semi-consistent group of datasets, found at [Analyze Boston](https://data.boston.gov/dataset/property-assessment).
+For data provided over 14 years (2004 - 2017) our goal is to gather property information regarding condition, size, type, and value; and use machine learning techniques to project the change in that value of over time.
+With this information we can identify “hot-spots” of growing value, areas of rapid value increase that may push lower income residents out of the city, and possibly where the next best place to buy will be.

 ## Data sets

+All data sets are stored as csv files where each row is a property and each column is a different value of that property.
+The columns are latitude, longitude, address, year of appraisal, bedrooms, full baths, half baths, square foot, residential, condo, year built, building price, and land price.
+Most of these are straight forward.
+The residential and condo columns denote what type of property it is.
+If it is a residential property, the residential column will be 1 and condo will be 0.
+For a condo, these values will be flipped.

 ### [Old data](https://github.com/joewdriver/real-estate/tree/master/old_data)

-Data sets pulled directly from [Analyze Boston](https://data.boston.gov/) can be found in the [`old_data`](https://github.com/joewdriver/real-estate/tree/master/old_data) directory.
+Data sets pulled directly from [Analyze Boston](https://data.boston.gov/dataset/property-assessment) can be found in the [`old_data`](https://github.com/joewdriver/real-estate/tree/master/old_data) directory.
 These contain a lot more information than the model uses.

 ### [New data](https://github.com/joewdriver/real-estate/tree/master/new_data)